julien-duponchelle/rocher/README.md

 # Rocher

-Rocher is a Python package for the Monoco editor.
+Rocher is a Python package for the Monaco editor.
 It provide a prebuild version as Python package allowing to embed the editor in any Python application as classic Python package.

 ## Installation